vindarel/nyxt-init.lisp/README.md

 https://github.com/atlas-engineer/next/blob/master/documents/MANUAL.org

 We're writing it in literate programing with [erudite](https://github.com/mmontone/erudite).

+The command required to produce the readme is:

+(erudite:erudite #p"README.md" "init.lisp" :output-type :markdown :syntax :erudite)
 If not specified, all code is written in the next package.

 ```lisp